robertsamples/Neptunewire/README.md

 - Electronics and PSU are mounted in the front with a printable bracket to secure the PSU and electronics (NOT UPDATED IN CAD YET)

+- Electronics mounting points are for the Mellow Gemini V3, but the hex mounts can be easily modified for whatever klipper host and main board you have.

 - Key back mount modified to work with the for the N3s PSU mount holes.

 - A regular 2020 extrusion for the gantry needs to be added